DWFlanagan/ntrh/raw_markdown.md

 *   Respect for other's property, except for stereos, liquor and sexual partners.

-*   Respect for and abidance by Institute rules, otherwise known as the \`\`Knees Upon the Ground'' clause.
+*   Respect for and abidance by Institute rules, otherwise known as the "Knees Upon the Ground" clause.

 *   Undisturbed hours for study, sleep, sex and random behavior.